The future of mobility could be green ammonia

 Sustainable mobility isn’t just about electric vehicles and hydrogen fuel cells.
 Green ammonia can also be a solution.

-Manufacturers GAC and Toyota have been working on a combustion engine prepared to burn ammonia.
-It is not the first engine to be developed to run on ammonia, but it is the first possible to be used in a passenger car.
+The combustion engines that Toyota and GAC are producing are ready to burn ammonia.
+Although it isn’t the first engine designed to run on ammonia, it is the first that can be fitted into a passenger car.
 The 2.0-liter, four-cylinder engine developed by the Chinese manufacturers produces 161 hp and emits 90% less carbon than unleaded gasoline.

 What is green ammonia